 Our all-female 13-day Young Women’s Summer Camp Adventure Program is aimed at instilling confidence and leadership skills in the next generation of female adventurers!
-This unique summer camp for girls ages 14-18, led by our top female guides, will focus on showing young women their true potential in both an outdoor setting and in their day-to-day lives while teaching the practical skills of backpacking and outdoor safety.
+This unique California summer camp for girls ages 14-18, led by our top female guides, focuses on showing young women their true potential in both an outdoor setting and in their day-to-day lives while teaching the practical skills of backpacking and outdoor safety.

 Through our adventure-based programming, campers will be challenged to turn their goals into action on a daily basis by utilizing perseverance and determination to summit mountains and accomplish feats they never imagined.
 While trekking the glorious Sierra Nevada mountain range, these young explorers will also get a crash course on influential female adventurers in Yosemite’s history and issues related to women’s roles in the outdoors and society.

-With the knowledge of the great legacy of women who came before them, this 13 day backpacking trip through high altitude mountains lakes and meadows will leave young women with a sense of self-empowerment and confidence that they will be able to apply in every facet of their lives.
+With the knowledge of the great legacy of women who came before them, this 13-day Yosemite backpacking trip along high-altitude mountains, lakes and meadows gives young women a sense of self-empowerment and confidence that they can to apply in every facet of their lives.